 In this exercise, students will learn about bar graphs and their constructions.
 A bar graph is a pictorial representation of the numerical data by a number of bars of uniform width erected vertically or horizontally with equal spacing between them.
 The bar graph is one of the easiest ways to understand and analyze big data or information.
 RD Sharma Solutions Class 9 Chapter 23 textbook questions and answers helps students to understand the concept in an easy way.

 Download PDF of RD Sharma Solutions for Class 9 Maths Chapter 23 Graphical Representation of Statistical Data Exercise 23.2

-Access Answers to Maths RD Sharma Class 9 Chapter 23 Graphical Representation of Statistical Data Exercise 23.2 Page number 23.7
+Access Answers to Maths RD Sharma Solutions for Class 9 Chapter 23 Graphical Representation of Statistical Data Exercise 23.2 Page number 23.7

 Question 1: Explain the reading and interpretation of bar graphs.

 Solution: A bar graph consists a sequence of vertical or horizontal bar lines or rectangles.
 Bar lines may be either horizontal or vertical.
 We can easily collect the information and conclude various observations from a given bar graph which is referred as the interpretation of the bar graph.

 Question 2: Read the following bar graph and answer the following questions: